 It tastes better when it is done on the grill.
 The layer of fat that the steak sits on top of makes the meat tender and juicy.

 Most butchers will leave this fat layer on the picanha roast when cooked to give it a better texture and taste.

 When it comes to steaks, the more fat on the cut, the more tender it will be.

 5. Can you eat Picanha fat cap?

 In Latin American countries, the fat on the steak is cooked and eaten with the rest of the meat.
 In the United States, some butchers will remove the fat.
-BaOurerience is best served with the fat cap included to retain the most flavor and marbling when cooked on the grill.
-Learn how to use a smoker box (and how to insulate it) to make your grilling experience better.
-Of course, don't forget to clean your gas grill too
+From our experience, Picanha steaks are best served with the fat cap included to retain the most flavor and marbling when cooked on the grill.

 6. What is The Best Way to Cook Picanha?